vekatze/neut/book/src/terms.md

 When a flow is completed,

-- the value `result-value-or-none` is updated to the result of the flow and
+- the value `result-value-or-none` is updated to the result of the flow, and
 - the value `finished` is updated to 1.

 (2) As you can see from the semantics, you must use control flows linearly to perform parallel computation.